South Africa

 The festival was started in 2007 by an Afrikaans lecturer, Darryl David, who was inspired by the Hay-on-Wye festival in the United Kingdom.

-David partnered with Richmond resident Peter Baker to create BoekBedonnerd, hosting the festival in the town’s tiny library and local community halls.
+David partnered with Baker to create BoekBedonnerd, hosting the festival in the town’s tiny library and local community halls.

-The festival has also featured film screenings, art exhibitions, food attractions, a road race, dancers, and a street market.
+The festival has also featured film screenings, art exhibitions, food attractions, the Richmond Mile Road Race, street dancers, and a farmer’s market.

 An event of this magnitude is no easy feat, especially for a small town like Richmond.
 The town and festival came under severe pressure a few years ago after the withdrawal of major government funding.